Shrey139/COVID_Notifier/README.md

 * MOHFW

 # To run the software
-* Open your cmd and run this `pip install -r requirements.txt`
+* Open your cmd and run `pip install -r requirements.txt`

 * after that run the `main.py` file